-Sao Miguel das Missoes was a reduction founded in the 18th century by the Jesuits or the ‘Society of Jesus’ and intended to convert the indigenous Guarani Indian population to Christianity.
+Sao Miguel das Missoes was founded in the 18th century by the Jesuits or the ‘Society of Jesus’ and intended to convert the indigenous Guarani population to Christianity.

 Very little remains of Sao Miguel das Missoes, most of this historic site having been destroyed in 1768 as part of a campaign to expel the Jesuits.
 The church, of which some ruins remain, had actually already been ravaged by a fire in 1760.

-The prison’s death certificate was signed and it was demolished in 2002.
-Today, the Paulista Penitentiary Museum in the north of the city occupies the one remaining cell block and it aims to preserve the prison’s documents that tell the story of one of the world’s most brutal prisons.
+The prison was demolished in 2002.
+The Paulista Penitentiary Museum in the north of the city occupies the one remaining cell block.
+It aims to preserve the documentation which tells the story of one of the world’s most brutal prisons.

-The 21,000-piece collection includes detailed paintings, sculptures and furniture made by prisoners in creative workshops as well as objects ‘that help to reassemble the daily lives of the prisoners’ including rudimental tattoo machines and makeshift weapons.
+The 21,000-plus collection includes detailed paintings, sculptures and furniture made by prisoners in creative workshops as well as objects ‘that help to reassemble the daily lives of the prisoners’, including rudimental tattoo machines and makeshift weapons.